GET IN TOUCH

 When you owe unpaid taxes to the State of Iowa, the government can protect its claim by filing a tax lien.
 A lien is a legal notice showing the state has a right to your property until the money owed is paid in full.
 Understanding how the Iowa tax lien process works helps you avoid unnecessary penalties, protect your assets, and comply with Iowa law.

 A lien can affect more than just your property.
-It can appear on your credit report, delay the sale or refinancing of real estate, and make it harder to secure new loans.
-Many taxpayers only learn about a lien when they try to sell or refinance a home and discover that the county recorder’s office has a filing on record.
+It can delay the sale or refinancing of real estate and make it harder to secure new loans.
+Many taxpayers only learn about a lien when they try to sell or refinance a home and discover that the county recorder's office has a filing on record.
 Knowing how liens are created, how long they last, and what steps you can take to resolve them gives you more control over your financial situation.

-This guide explains every stage of the process for state tax liens, from how a lien attaches under Iowa Code §422.26 to how it’s released after payment.
-You’ll also learn which agency handles lien filings, what happens if a lien isn’t resolved, and how to prevent one.
-Each section uses official information from the Iowa Department of Revenue so you can make informed choices about resolving your tax debt and protecting your property.
+This guide explains every stage of the process for state tax liens, from how a lien attaches under Iowa Code §422.26 to how it is released after payment.
+You will also learn which agency handles lien filings, what happens if a lien is not resolved, and how to prevent one.
+Each section draws on information from the Iowa Department of Revenue so you can make informed choices about resolving your tax debt and protecting your property.

 What Is an Iowa Tax Lien?